Larsen & Toubro: History

-During the 1960s, ventures included UTMAL (set up in 1960), Audco India Limited (1961), Eutectic Welding Alloys (1962) and TENGL (1963).
+During the 1960s, ventures included the Utkal Machinery Limited (UTMAL) (set up in 1960), Audco India Limited (1961), Eutectic Welding Alloys (1962) and Tractor Engineers Limited (TENGL) (1963).

 In 1965, the firm had been chosen as a partner for building nuclear reactors.
-Dr. Homi Bhabha, then chairman of the Atomic Energy Commission (AEC) had in fact first approached L&T in the 1950s to fabricate critical components for atomic reactors.
-He convinced Holck-Larsen, a friend with whom he shared an interest in the arts that the company could do it, indeed must do it.
-L&T has since contributed significantly to the Indian nuclear programme ...
-Holck-Larsen was once asked by a junior engineer why L&T should get into building nuclear power plants when companies in the US and Germany were losing money on nuclear jobs.
-He replied: 'Young man, India has to build nuclear power plants.
-If not L&T, who will do it?'
+Dr. Homi Bhabha, chairman of the Atomic Energy Commission had approached L&T in the 1950s to fabricate critical components for nuclear reactors.

 During the 1970s, L&T was contracted to work with Indian Space Research Organisation (ISRO).
-Its then chairman, Vikram Sarabhai, chose L&T as manufacturing partner.
-In 1972, when India launched its space programme, the firm was invited to participate.
+Chairman Vikram Sarabhai chose L&T as manufacturing partner.

 In 1976, ECC bid for a large airport project in Abu Dhabi.
 ECC's balance sheet, however, did not meet the bid's financial qualification requirement.
 So it was merged into L&T. ECC was eventually rechristened L&T Construction and now accounts for the largest slice of the group's annual revenue.

-In 1985, L&T entered into a partnership with Defence Research and Development Organisation (DRDO).
+In 1985, L&T entered into a partnership with the Defence Research and Development Organisation (DRDO).
 L&T was not yet allowed by the government to manufacture defence equipment but was permitted to participate in design and development programmes with DRDO.
-After the design and development was done,the firm had to hand over all the drawings to DRDO.
-The government would then assign the production work to a public sector defence unit or ordnance factory for manufacture.
-After a series of successes and positive policy initiatives, the firm today makes a range of weapon and missile systems, command and control systems, engineering systems and submarines through DRDO.
+After the design and development was done, the firm had to hand over all the drawings to DRDO.
+The Indian government would then assign the production work to a public sector defence unit or ordnance factory for manufacture.
+The firm currently makes a range of weapon and missile systems, command and control systems, engineering systems, and submarines through DRDO.
+Larsen & Toubro established a financial services subsidiary called L&T Finance in November 1994.

-Structure

-Three key products/services which L&T is engaged in are: Construction and project-related activity; manufacturing and trading activity; and engineering services.
-L&T sold L&T Mutual Fund to HSBC on November 26, 2022.
-L&T IDPL was sold to Edelweiss Alternatives for Rs.
-6,000 crore.

-For administrative purposes, the conglomerate has been structured into sixteen subsidiary companies: